open-aac/openaac.org/_posts/2025-03-17-aac-ecosystem-gpa.md

 </div>
   To varying degrees, healthy ecosystems also exhibit properties of openness.
 A sustainable technological ecosystem often has one or more free and open-source options in addition to paid or hosted solutions.
 In order to better sustain collaboration or interoperability, many tech ecosystems adopt or implement a set of industry standards as a show of good faith and assurance of sustainability.
 When an ecosystem is large enough to support healthy business practices, there also arise charitable organizations or individuals who begin surfacing open-licensed content as more affordable alternatives.

-  For this aspect, we at OpenAAC generated the grade ourselves.
+  For this aspect, we at OpenAAC <a href="https://docs.google.com/document/d/1JoB1LS-EeuIsWsJnUqfSPh73cYau01c0FgEULLSZnMU/edit?usp=sharing">generated the grade ourselves</a>.
 It's kind of our thing, and it's one that's a little harder to quantify.
 Many AAC apps are still heavy on the vendor lock-in, and you can't get out the content you put into them.
 Vendors treat their vocabularies as protected intellectual property instead of releasing them out to the community.
 Most symbol libraries are copyrighted with heavy restrictions on use.
 Some AAC assessment tools have moved behind paywalls or logins, and there really isn't much notion of interoperability in the AAC marketplace.

   There are a lot of promising things happening in the world of "open" that can improve things for the AAC ecosystem, which is what helps bring up the grade higher than it would be otherwise.
 More AI voices are becoming broadly available, and the non-vendor community is generally good about sharing resources.
 Some of the newer AAC apps are adopting open standards to make it easier to import/export from one system to another.
 We think there is definitely room for improvement, but things are at least moving in the right direction.